External

 Military Applications

 NOTE: I have chosen the new Federal 77gr Gold Medal Match ammo, which has decent 1000 yard ballistics, but they are still not as good as the other common sniping rounds, and arrive with very little energy.
-Also, the 77gr will require at LEAST a 1:8 twist, and possibly more.
+The sierra match king has been approved for combat duty as well (at least in the M118LR ammo.
+Also, be aware that the 77gr will require at LEAST a 1:7 twist.
 You will need to verify.
-This round was designed for the increased popularity of the .223 in 600 yard shooting competitions (Service Rifle) not for sniping.
+This round was designed for the increased popularity of the .223 in 600 yard shooting competitions (Service Rifle) not for sniping or DMR work.

 Federal Gold Medal match - 5.56x45mm NATO (.223) 77gr 2750fps